elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ### Solutions

 #### Metadata standards
-* **Minimum Information Standard for Engineered Organism Experiments (MIEO)**.
-Minimal information necessary to record the growth of an organism in culture, has been described by Hect and colleagues ([Hecht et al., 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6283831/)).
+* **Minimum Information Standard for Engineered Organism Experiments (MIEO).** Minimal information necessary to record the growth of an organism in culture, has been described by Hect and colleagues ([Hecht et al., 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6283831/)).

-* If your product is a protein such as an **enzyme** then some standards developed by the [Standards for Reporting Enzyme Data (STRENDA) Consortium](https://www.beilstein-institut.de/en/projects/strenda/) may be helpful ([‘Standards for Reporting Enzyme Data: The STRENDA Consortium: What it aims to do and why it should be helpful’, 2014](https://www.sciencedirect.com/science/article/pii/S2213020914000135)).
+* **Enzyme.** If your product is a protein such as an enzyme then some standards developed by the [Standards for Reporting Enzyme Data (STRENDA) Consortium](https://www.beilstein-institut.de/en/projects/strenda/) may be helpful ([‘Standards for Reporting Enzyme Data: The STRENDA Consortium: What it aims to do and why it should be helpful’, 2014](https://www.sciencedirect.com/science/article/pii/S2213020914000135)).

-* **Microscopy** is often also used to characterise the behaviour of engineered microorganisms.
+* **Microscopy.** Microscopy is often also used to characterise the behaviour of engineered microorganisms.
 Standards such as the [Open Microscopy Environment Ontology](https://fairsharing.org/bsg-s001430/) and the [Cellular Microscopy Phenotype Ontology (CMPO)](https://www.ebi.ac.uk/cmpo/) can help provide standardised metadata terms.

 * **Flow Cytometry data.** The [International Society for the Advancement of Cytometry (ISAC)](https://isac-net.org/page/Data-Standards) provides information on a variety of appropriate data standards for capturing Flow Cytometry data (used to characterise microbial populations at a single cell level) ([Spidlen et al., 2021](https://pubmed.ncbi.nlm.nih.gov/32881398/)).